Visualizing spin-polarization of an altermagnet KV$_2$Se$_2$O via spin-selective tunneling

 To experimentally probe the AM state in real space, we employ spin-sensitive STM to detect quasi-particle scattering off individual impurities.
 In this approach, any observed spin polarization in the scattered signal must arise intrinsically from the AM host.
 We therefore focus on sample regions containing native atomic defects, which act as effective scattering centers.
-In typical topographic images of \KV, the most common defects appear as paired protrusions.
-Upon closer examination, these protrusions form arrow-like structures with four orthogonal orientations, as indicated by the white-dashed arrows in Fig.~\ref{fig1}D. These arrow-like features reflect the underlying anisotropy of the electronic structure of the V$_2$O plane, with each orientation corresponding to preferential scattering along directions dictated by the nearly-flat Fermi surface segments.
+In typical topographic images of the K-cleavage plane, native defects can be categorized into four common forms: large bright protrusions (large defects), arrow-shaped defects consisting of paired protrusions, 2×1 reconstructed chain-like structures, and vacancy-like depressions (see Fig. S13).
+Upon closer examination, the arrow-like defects exhibit structures aligned along four orthogonal orientations, as indicated by the white-dashed arrows in Fig.~\ref{fig1}D. The QPI data analyzed in the main text were acquired from regions dominated by these arrow-like defects, where the defects in the four orientations are distributed in roughly equal numbers.
+Calculations reproduce the arrow-like contrast by superposing an anisotropic impurity-induced modulation of the V-$d_{xz}/d_{yz}$ states on the reconstructed K-lattice background (see Fig.~S9).
 At low temperature, we measured the d$I$/d$V$ spectra using both a normal W-tip and a topological SmB$_6$-tip.
-The W-tip provides access to the total local density of states (LDOS), while the SmB$_6$-tip enables an novel spin-sensitive tunneling process~\cite{aishwarya2022spin} (see Fig. S8 and S9 for tip fabrication and calibration).
-Both d$I$/d$V$ spectra demonstrate similar SDW gap features within a bias range of $-15$ to $+30$ meV (see Fig.~\ref{fig1}E).
-The LDOS inside the gap is very flat, indicating high sample quality.
+The W-tip provides access to the total local density of states (LDOS), while the SmB$_6$-tip enables an novel spin-sensitive tunneling process~\cite{aishwarya2022spin} (see Figs. S14 and S15 for tip fabrication and calibration).
+Both d$I$/d$V$ spectra exhibit a similar SDW-related suppression of spectral weight between approximately $-15$ and $+25$ meV (Fig.~\ref{fig1}E).
+The finite residual conductance indicates a soft, particle--hole-asymmetric reconstruction gap, allowing residual low-energy states to participate in impurity scattering.
 The agreement between the two tips confirms that both measurements reflect the intrinsic electronic properties of \KV.
 From the STS spectra, we extracted an SDW gap size of approximately 40~meV.
-The slightly smaller gap observed with the \SM-nanowire tip, due to additional LDOS around 10~meV, is due to the Fano resonance peak of \SM.
+The slightly smaller gap observed with the \SM-nanowire tip, arising from additional LDOS around 10~meV, is due to the topological surface states of \SM.